Mental health passport launch

 FTB’s Early Help offer is one example of this.
 Teams have worked collaboratively to deliver a mental health and wellbeing agenda for children and young people across the city on projects such as #YouveBeenMissed.
 The proactive multi-agency project anticipated the effects that COVID-19 and not being in school would have on the mental health of pupils and students.
 Resources were developed in partnership, establishing a shared language and framework, particularly around the management of Emotionally Base School Avoidance.

 Elaine Kirwan, Deputy Chief Nurse for Mental Health Services, said: “We had no idea that in 5 years we would have achieved this much together.
-At the heart of Forward Thinking Birmingham are the children and young people, our journey over the past five years has evolved as we work with our people, partners and young people to help shape services to deliver compassionate mental health care and emotional well-being.
+At the heart of Forward Thinking Birmingham is the children and young people, our journey over the past five years has evolved as we work with our people, partners and young people to help shape services to deliver compassionate mental health care and emotional well-being.
 Our People working in Mental Health Service is what makes Forward Thinking Birmingham a success and we couldn’t have done this without there dedication, compassion and hard work.

 “Five years on, we have done amazing things together, we have supported improved policy 0-25 is part of the Mental Health Long Term Plan, we have improved the understanding of Youth Mental Health as a speciality of early intervention practice, Our whole person and system approach has led to many examples of innovative practice to meet the changing needs of our young people.